yugabyte/yugabyte-db/docs/content/latest/api/ysql/datatypes/type_array/literals/array-of-rows.md

 - Therefore, to avoid wrongly escaping the double quotes that will surround the parentheses,

-  -  *first*, do the inner escaping
+  - _first_, do the inner escaping

-  - and only then, surround the complete representation for the _"row"_ type value with unescaped double quotes.
+  - _and only then_, surround the complete representation for the _"row"_ type value with unescaped double quotes.

 - Finish off with the closing right curly brace.